learnk8s/learnk8s.io/src/clusterSize/content.md

 ### 👍 Isolation of the _prod_ environment

-In general, this approach isolates all the environments from each other, but, in practice, this especially matters for the _prod_ environment.
+In general, this approach isolates all the environments from each other — but, in practice, this especially matters for the _prod_ environment.

 If all the production instances of the apps run in their own cluster, then they're not affected by any mishappenings in the other clusters (for example, a new development version of an app creating havoc in the _dev_ cluster).